spraakbanken/sparv-docs/parallel_corpora.md

 Each corpus has its own root directory.
 The names of the root directories ( `mycorpus-en` and `mycorpus-sv`) need to be identical apart from the language ID suffix.
-If the language in question should be annotated with Sparv its language ID suffix should be a two-letter ISO code (check [this table](https://spraakbanken.gu.se/eng/research/infrastructure/sparv/distribution/pipeline#language_table) for reference).
+If the language in question should be annotated with Sparv its language ID suffix should be a two-letter ISO code (check the language table in the install section for reference).
 Files that are linked to each other must have the same name (in this example: `sparv-intro.xml`).

 ```